State law guide

 Short answer: No statewide e-bike-specific helmet rule found in cited statutes.

-Do you need a helmet to ride an e-bike in Minnesota?
 No statewide e-bike-specific helmet rule was found in the cited Minnesota electric-assisted bicycle statutes.
 The current statewide provisions reviewed here focus on class definitions, age, path access, and equipment.
 Because this item is derived from the absence of a helmet rule in the cited statutes rather than from an explicit statewide no-helmet sentence, it should remain flagged for human review.

 What is the minimum age for riding an e-bike in Minnesota?